NearNodeFlash/NearNodeFlash.github.io/docs/guides/storage-profiles/readme.md

 ### RAID Configurations

-Allocations can be set up to use a RAID device to provide redundancy in the event of a drive failure.
+Allocations can be set up to use a RAID device to provide continued access in the event of a drive failure.
 Optionally, commands can be specified to rebuild the RAID device after a replacement drive has been added.
 The storage profile parameters differ depending on whether the allocation is using LVM or zpool.

 #### Zpool

-To create a Lustre confiuration with a redundant zpool, the `raidz` option should be added to the `zpoolCreate` command.
-To allow the zpool to be rebuilt with a new drive, the `zpoolReplace` command should be included.
+To create a Lustre confiuration with a redundant zpool, the `raidz` option is required in `zpoolCreate` command.
+To allow the zpool to be rebuilt with a new drive, the `zpoolReplace` command is required.

 The example below shows a RAID configuration for the OST, however, the same options can be specified for any of the Lustre targets.